colshrapnel/phpdelusions.net/stackoverflow.md

 There is an old article, [The decline of Stack Overflow](https://johnslegers.medium.com/the-decline-of-stack-overflow-7cb69faa575d) (not to be confused with "The Fall..." mentioned below), with a long list of similar articles at the bottom, followed by a [heated discussion on Reddit](https://www.reddit.com/r/programming/comments/3cafkp/is_stack_overflow_overrun_by_trolls/), where people are using rather a strong language towards volunteers and moderators.
 And - as I feel it - unjustly.
 The whole community cannot be trolls.
 The problem is not the people, but the system: it's the very contradiction mentioned above that antagonizes people.
 And mods are not evil.
 They just follow the rules aimed at fulfilling the Noble purpose.

 Yet, all their effort is for naught.
 It's just *technically impossible* to ban all those people who have no idea of the Noble goal pursued by Stack Overflow, but just got a problem at hand and look for assistance (which could be be just a nudge in the the right direction or a fresh pair of eyes).
 To them, it's just natural to ask a programming question on Stack Overflow... only to realize that their question isn't good enough for this site.
 On the other hand, many people, who have a spare time to help a fellow undergraduate, do not understand why it's forbidden either.
 Or how to actually earn their internet points, if most questions must be closed, not answered.
-That's too twisted a logic, people will never buy it, no mater how strict rules you impose.
+Or, for that matter - how to gain enough reputation points that would enable them to actually close a question or at least leave a helpful comment.
+That's too twisted a logic, people will never buy it.

 Besides, this attitude tramples on the most vulnerable audience - noobs and amateurs.
 Asking a good question is a skill on its own.
 And even for a professional it takes a considerable effort.
 But the same skill is expected from someone taking first feeble steps in the profession.
 Yes, doing a proper research of course must be encouraged.
 But it doesn't mean that learners should be just flipped off.
 Stack Overflow shouldn't be made into an elitist club.
 A Q&A site must be open for everyone.